 The Importance of Timing

 While there are over 12,000 species of grass to choose from, it’s important to know what the best grass types for North Carolina lawns are.
 Because of our forgiving climate, you can enjoy both cold-weather and warm-weather grass types.
-As we are in the midst of Spring, we’ll focus on the two grass types below:
+In the midst of Spring, Peak Sodding will typically focus on the two grass types below:

 - Zoysia.
 This popular grass type is the most favored variety for sodding in Holly Springs.
 Zoysiagrass is a warm-season perennial grass that grows very well in the summer and doesn’t go dormant until after the first heavy frost.
 Zoysia will come back in early spring and provides a versatile option for homeowners due to its variety of colors, density, and blade width.

 - Bermuda.
 Another hardy and forgivable grass type is bermudagrass.
 Growing more aggressively than other grass types, Bermuda recovers easily from heavy traffic from children or pets.
 Furthermore, bermudagrass can survive the North Carolina heat during summer with minimal watering required.

 With these factors in mind, the importance of timing your sod installation should be considered before you decide on a grass type.
 While Bermuda and Zoysia are tolerant of our climate, their success depends on what time of year you have sodding installed.

 Based on information from the farmer’s almanac, the last Spring frost is on ~April 6th.
 That means that early spring is one of the best times to lay sod in NC without the risk of your grass being killed off by freezing temperatures.
 It’s also when most people start moving their leisure activities outdoors.
 Sod will provide an instant curb appeal by creating a green lawn and quickly reducing the growth of weeds.
 So, why is Spring the best time to lay sod?